The Worker’s Habitat: How Managed Workspaces Will Shape The Future of The Tech Office

-Flexibility of a distributed workspace: With managed workspaces, you can have multi-city offices or multiple small office spaces within the same city, all of them customized to your needs.
+Flexibility of a distributed workspace: With managed workspaces (eg: ANSR Global managed workspaces), you can have multi-city offices or multiple small office spaces within the same city, all of them customized to your needs.
 This way, employees can go to an office near their home and have the fullest experience of your brand.

 Scalability with elasticity: Adding seats to your managed workspace is just as easy as moving away to a different location when you need to.
-With managed workspaces, especially post-pandemic, the leases are shorter, giving you the ability to evolve your office space based on the changing workspace landscape.
+With managed workspaces, especially post-pandemic, the leases are shorter, giving you the ability to evolve your office space based on the changing workspace landscape of distributed teams.

 Cost-efficiency and risk mitigation: At a hybrid workplace — which is what all future workplaces would become — not everyone will be at the office at all times.
 This means that organizations need the flexibility to pay for the number of seats in the office occupied at any given time instead of the total number of people employed.
 A managed workspace can offer optimizing cost-efficiencies for you.